Freaky Stories: Premise

 The series, described as "a Twilight Zone for kids", centers on the kind of myths and legends that are told as scary campfire or bedtime stories.
 Every episode always starts with and finishes with the phrase: "This is a true story, and it happened to a friend of a friend of mine." and by the words of Larry, "Just because they never happened, doesn't mean they ain't true."
 Animation styles and musical scoring varied within each half-hour episode, incorporating 20 different looks in the first season alone.
 The short stories and changing styles were specifically designed to keep viewers' attention span.

 Production

 Series creator Steve Schnier successfully pitched his concept of modern urban legends to YTV in 1991.
 In 1994, Steve teamed with executive producer John Delmage.
 The resulting Freaky Stories pilot premiered during YTV's "Dark Night 3" Halloween block on October 28, 1995, and the series itself premiered as a one-hour special as part of "Dark Night 5" on October 24, 1997.
-While most episodes were finished on digibeta, the pilot was shot on film using traditional animation techniques but completed on video.
+While most episodes were finished on Digital Betacam, the pilot was shot on film using traditional animation techniques but completed on video.
 The subsequent series was digitally inked, painted and composited.